-Lunch will be provided for all competitors.
+HOSPITALITY: Lunch will be provided for all competitors.
 Unfortunately, all allergies may not be able to be accommodated for.
 Please connect with the local Regional Coordinator for more information.
+PARKING INFORMATION: FREE parking is available for anyone attending the Edmonton Regional.